My Bike Fit Failed. I Still Recommend the Fitter

 But the opposite can also happen.
 With age, accumulated fatigue, injuries, or changing priorities, riders often move toward shorter and more upright positions again.
 And lower power output usually also means more pressure on the saddle, because less body weight is supported through the pedals.

-That’s why getting a proper fit sheet with all your measurements is crucial.
+That’s why getting a proper fit report with all your measurements is crucial.
 Without it, every component change, experiment, adjustment, crash, or maintenance session risks gradually moving your bike away from the professionally fitted position.

 A good fit sheet allows you to: